14 Best Beaches in Malaysia

 For the ultimate in luxury scuba diving, Mataking takes the top spot.
 Not only does the island have some of the most pristine beaches in the area, but this island is also the private property of The Reef Dive Resort, which offers exclusive diving and snorkeling trips and the world's first underwater post office.

-Beaches dot the entire coastline of this beautiful town, just one-hour drive away from Malaysia's capital, Kuala Lumpur.
+Beaches dot the entire coastline of this beautiful town, just one hour's drive away from Malaysia's capital, Kuala Lumpur.
 The beach here extends for an impressive 18 kilometers, reaching from the sleepy Tanjung Tuan village to the coastal village of Tanjung Gemuk.

 The five-star Admiral Marina & Leisure Club is one of the most stunning docks in the country and often sees not only cruises stopping here, but also regattas and sailing events.